-Transport Scotland however have confirmed the continuation of their revenue support grant of £0.649m.
+Transport Scotland have also confirmed the continuation of their revenue support grant of £0.649m.

-The current budget has been drafted whilst taking account of the external environment at this stage.
-The assumed level of requisition is reduced by 0.42% compared to 2021/22 - the chart below demonstrates the changes over the last decade and confirms that funding for transport still remains a significant challenge.
+The current budget has been prepared whilst taking account of the external environment.
+The level of requisition is reduced by 0.42% compared to 2021/22.
+As a result, funding from local authorities will be £35.632m in 2022/23.
+Since 2010/11 the cumulative reduction in the local authorities' requisition to 2022/23 is £2.826m.

+With such reductions making a step change in some services such as funding socially necessary bus services is becoming more challenging.
+The chart below demonstrates the changes over the last decade and confirms that funding for transport still remains a significant challenge.
+Against the backdrop of reduced funding, SPT has had to absorb inflation - this is estimated to be £9.7m over the same period.

-The proposed requisition (subject to the final settlement) for 2022/23 split by local authority can be seen in Appendix 1.
+The proposed requisition for 2022/23 split by local authority can be seen in Appendix 1.

 The proposed draft revenue budget for 2022/23 can be found at Appendix 2 - and is a balanced budget at this stage.
-It has been prepared on the assumption that as covid restrictions ease, Subway passenger numbers will increase and generate increased Subway income compared to 2020/21 and 2021/22.
+It has been prepared on the assumption that as Covid restrictions ease, Subway passenger numbers will increase and generate increased Subway income compared to 2020/21 and 2021/22.
 It has also been drafted after a comprehensive review of all expenditure lines, taking into account known cost pressures including increases in electricity, staff costs and supported services costs including the significant impact of inflation.
-At this stage there is no allocation in the Scottish Budget for covid support grant for light rail operators in 2022/23.
-However if the Scottish Government require to react to new variants by implementing new or additional restrictions, which impact on SPT's ability to generate planned income over a significant period of time then SPT would in all likelihood require proportionate funding from the Scottish Government to achieve a balanced budget position and would as a consequence need to make its case for financial support.
+At this stage there is no allocation in the Scottish Budget for Covid support grant for light rail operators in 2022/23.
+However, if the Scottish Government require to react to new variants by implementing new or additional restrictions, which impact on SPT's ability to generate planned income over a significant period of time then SPT would in all likelihood require proportionate funding from the Scottish Government to achieve a balanced budget position and would as a consequence need to make its case for financial support.
 Members' attention is drawn to the following: